 • Outside Agencies

-The development of the Tangelo Park Pilot Program enabled the community to facilitate and utilize individual volunteers and organizations that provide their services pro bono.
+The development of the Tangelo Park Program enabled the community to facilitate and utilize individual volunteers and organizations that provide their services pro bono.
 Their services comprise television spotlighting, preventative health care screenings, computer lab services, legal services, and community college and university resources.
 The University of Central Florida’s Colleges of Education and Health and Public Affairs have provided the research and documentation of Tangelo Park achievements.

 Tangelo Park Program Accomplishments